 Description: FRN unites students at colleges and universities to fight food waste and hunger by recovering perishable food that would otherwise go to waste from their campuses and the surround communities and donating it to people in need.
 The Grinnell College Chapter of Food Recovery Network works with Dining Services, Mid-Iowa Community Action, First Presbyterian Church, and various local businesses to combat hunger in Grinnell by diverting recoverable foods from landfills to low-income families.

 Current Contact: Stacey Cannon, Deanna Shorb

 Description: Confidential, campus-based support for survivors of sexual assault, misconduct and partner violence.

 Description: We are a group of people who share the same interest in learning and building aircraft models.
 Anyone who is interested in the field of aerospace engineering is welcome.

-Grinnell Archery Club (GAC)
+Grinnell Automotive Club

 Grinnell College Equestrian Club